back to homepage

 My parents agreed, and I was chosen, along with a friend of mine from the same school, to participate in the college research study.
 At the time we were the only two students picked from our school to attend.

 When I arrived, the research classroom at the college was strange, almost alien to me.
-It was setup similar to a kindergarten, with aqua blue carpeting, plain walls covered in high gloss white paint, and bright florescent lights.
+It was set up similar to a kindergarten, with aqua blue carpeting, plain walls covered in high gloss white paint, and bright fluorescent lights.
 There were toys in containers in almost every corner, and a low-standing white table with a box of markers sat in the middle of the room.
 At first appearances, it seemed as if I might have been assigned to the wrong study group.

 A teacher greeted us as we walked in.
 Adjacent to the main classroom was a hallway with two small rooms off to one side, both brightly lit with a large window in the door.
 I was immediately ushered into a small cramped room, furnished only with a table and two chairs.
 The room was plain, it’s walls covered with wooden paneling and hastily applied varnish, and reminded me of an interrogation room from a 1980’s police detective movie.
 There was only one door, which barely had enough room to open fully before making contact with the back of one of the chairs.